pasu/pasu.github.io/_posts/2025-01-06-Pbrt_Traits.md

 # Designing Traits in C++

-> "Think of a trait as a small object whose main purpose is to carry information used by another object or algorithm to determine 'policy' or 'implementation details'." - Bjarne Stroustrup

 Traits are a powerful design pattern in C++ that allow you to associate compile-time metadata and behaviors with specific types.
 This tutorial explores how traits are used in the `pbrt` project to handle parameter parsing for various types, illustrating how traits can simplify type-specific behavior and make code cleaner and more extensible.

 ---